autopilotpattern/mysql/README.md

 Starting a new cluster is easy.
 Just run `docker-compose up -d` and in a few moments you'll have a running MySQL primary.
 Both the primary and replicas are described as a single `docker-compose` service.
 During startup, [Containerbuddy](http://containerbuddy.io) will ask Consul if an existing primary has been created.
 If not, the node will initialize as a new primary and all future nodes will self-configure replication with the primary in their `onStart` handler.

 Run `docker-compose scale mysql=2` to add a replica (or more than one!).
-Replication in this architecture uses [Global Transaction Idenitifers (GTID)](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids.html) rather than binlog positioning as this allows replicas to autoconfigure their position within the binlog.
-A primary that has the entire execution history can bootstrap a replica with no additional work.
-The replicas' `onChange` handler will automatically move replication to a new primary if one is created.

-So long as we're working with a new cluster that has never rotated the binlog on the primary (and where there's not too much data yet), the new replicas will be able to catch up to the primary without further intervention.
-But if you're bringing up a replica in an existing cluster, you'll need to try the following workflow.
+The replicas will automatically configure themselves to to replicate from the primary and will register themselves in Consul as replicas once they're ready.

 ### Configuration